lgeorgieff/ccbuild/README.md

                           You may specify multiple compilation units.
                           If no compilation unit is specified, all units defined in the configuration files will be processed.
+ -n|--next NEXT_ENTRY     Filter the configuration files that are defined in the
+                          "next" property and are taken into account to be processed as next ccbuild configuration.
+                          All other configuration files listed in the "next" properties are ignored.
+                          You may specify multiple next entries.
+                          If no "next" property is specified, all configuration files defined in any "next" property of any processed configuration file will be processed.
  --ignore-check-fs        Ignore the processing of the configuration property
                           "checkFs" which is responsible for checking whether specified files are included in the defined